 Deck Level Construction

-Our teams do as much work as possible from the bridge, reducing the environmental footprint of building your York Timber Bridge.
+Our teams do as much bridge construction as possible from the deck, reducing the environmental footprint of building your York Timber Bridge.

 Construction with the Environment in Mind

 York Bridge is the pioneer in limiting contact with the environment by utilizing deck level construction (also known as top-down construction) – virtually eliminating disturbance to the surrounding ecological area.

 Deck level Construction is the act of building from the deck level by using the bridge itself to support construction equipment.
 As the bridge is built, both equipment and materials advance on the bridge as it is completed so that we never touch the bridge’s surrounding environment.
 This innovative construction approach eliminates the need for large equipment on the ground which can damage ecologically sensitive environments, such as wetlands, marshes or streams.